 theoretical synthesize knowledge

 knowledge of appropriate to their

 kinesiology in discipline.

 physical education,

 sports, and fitness.

 2. Proficiency in b.
 Identify and solve

 personal and problems, think

 professional skills in critically, and

 diverse physical synthesize knowledge

 education, fitness, appropriate to their

 and sport education discipline.

 settings.
-1

 3. Ability to conduct c.
 Apply mathematical

 research and to reasoning skills,

 critically scientific inquiry

 analyze and interpret methods, and tools of

 data in at least one information technology.

-of the orimation toolinology.
+of the

 mayor areas of

 kinesiology.

 4. Ability to solve b.
 Identify and solve

 problems in physical problems, think

 education, sports, critically, and

 and fitness, synthesize knowledge

 using scientific appropriate to their

 methods, research discipline.

 designs, and c.
 Apply mathematical

 technological tools. reasoning skills,

-teennological tools. scientific inquiry
+scientific inquiry

 methods, and tools of

 information technology.

 5. Play an effective b.
 Identify and solve

 professional role in problems, think

 multidisciplinary critically, and

 groups, related to synthesize knowledge

 physical education, appropriate to their

 sports, fitness, discipline.

-issues. discipinie.
+issues.

 6. Ability to a.
 Communicate

 communicate effectively.

-effectively. enectively.
+effectively.

-7. Understand the d Apply othical
+7. Understand the d.

-d.
 Apply ethical

 importance of standards.

-compliance with
+compliance with Stallan as.

 professional practice

 and legal and ethical

-issues. a.
-Omanata io 1.1.1
+issues.

 8. Understand the g.
 Operate in a global

 impact of respect for context, relate to a

+nature and for · ·

-nature and for societal context, and
+diversity in local and societal context, and

-diversity in local and demonstrate respect for
+• demonstrate respect for other cultures.

-global physical other cultures.
+global physical outer cultures.

 education, fitness

 and sport practices.

-9. Commitment to i.
-Recognize the need to

-engage in lifelong engage in life-long
+9. Commitment to engage in lifelong i.
+Recognize the need to engage in life-long

 learning and learning.

 physical activity.

 10. Awareness of e.
 Recognize the Puerto

 contemporary Rican heritage and

 sociocultural, interpret contemporary

 environmental issues issues.

 in physical f.
 Appraise the essential

 education, fitness, values of a democratic

 and sports. society.

 h.
 Develop an

 appreciation for the arts

 and humanities.